zyteo/TheShelterPeople/readme.md

 Added config file for convenient switch of API url.

 21 Oct 2023 - Added switch in variables for PG ssl.

+26 Oct 2023 - Adjust styling to account for cats with long names, as it doesn't display on chrome-based browsers properly.
 ```